 In between international cities, Alia and Jamil lived in various North American cities including Los Angeles, Vancouver, Montreal, Toronto and New York where they went through schooling and spent time working on their collection, surrounding themselves amongst friends working in contemporary music, graphic design, film, photography and fashion.
 The line is an expression of their upbringing mixing their childhood experiences with their eclectic lifestyle.

-The JUMA collection is available at its flagship stores in called JUMAstudio in Tianjin, Shanghai, Beijing and Hangzhou in China as well as multi-brand shops worldwide.
+The JUMA collection is available at its flagship stores in called JUMAstudio in Dalian and Hangzhou in China as well as multi-brand shops worldwide.
 The label has been worn by Nicki Minaj, Alicia Keys, Coca Rocha, Solange Knowles, Rachel Bilson as well as Rachel McAdams.

 Alia attended George Brown College and worked as an assistant designer at various design houses.
 A graduate with a degree in Biosystems Engineering from McGill University, Jamil worked as an investment strategist before entering the fashion industry.

-Both Alia and Jamil are well-travelled and have lived in exotic locales such as Kenya, Congo and Kazakhstan as well as all over North America including Vancouver, Montreal, Dallas, Los Angeles and Atlanta.
+Both Alia and Jamil are well-travelled and have lived in exotic locales such as Kenya, Congo and Kazakhstan as well as all over North America including Vancouver, Montreal, Toronto, Dallas, Los Angeles, New York and Atlanta.
 In their spare time, the siblings have actively volunteered with various charities including the MAC Aids Fund.